 Softshells, on the other hand, are noticeably heavier, with most standard models ranging from a pound to a pound and a half.
 Further, they generally are bulky and not packable.
 While this can be an issue for backpacking and weight-conscious activities like running, climbing, and backcountry skiing, casual users will find that the extra ounces don’t make much of a difference.

-However, there is a recent trend in softshells towards lighter and more packable designs, with running- and climbing-specific jackets like the Patagonia Airshed (3.7 ounces) and Outdoor Research Whirlwind Hoody (9.1 ounces) leading the charge.
+However, there is a recent trend in softshells towards lighter and more packable designs, with running- and climbing-specific jackets like the Patagonia Airshed Pro (4 oz.) and Black Diamond Alpine Start Hoody (7.4 oz.) leading the charge.
 Both of these jackets have the stretch, breathability, and wind protection that we love in a softshell, but are streamlined enough to pack into their own chest pockets.
 Especially for high-output activities, we find these lightweight softshells to be a much more comfortable alternative to clammy windshirts like the Patagonia Houdini.

 7. What Types of Outdoor Apparel Use Softshell Tech?

 As we’ve touched on above, softshells are great for a wide range of outdoor activities where you’re likely to work up a good sweat.
 The most common type of softshell is a pant or jacket used as an outerlayer for climbing, backcountry skiing in mild conditions, biking, and plenty of other cool weather sports.
 Softshell materials are also commonly found in hiking pants, too.
 Their stretchiness, breathability, and decent weather resistance work well in anything from a spring hike to peak bagging in the summer months.